kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 ## Troubleshooting

-Use the dry-run mode to check the generated manifests of the chart without installing it.
+Use the dry run mode to check the generated manifests of the chart without installing it.
 The `--debug` option prints the generated manifests.
 As a prerequisite, you must install [Helm](https://github.com/kubernetes/helm) on your machine to run this command: